-- (a) In accordance with section 250G of the Corporations Act and ASX Listing Rule 3.19A, Directors must notify ASX of any Dealings (whether in a Prohibited Period or otherwise) in the Company's Securities within five Business Days of such Dealing. - (b) To the extent required to do so under the Listing Rules, the Company will disclose to the market when a Restricted Person has been given a clearance to Deal during a Prohibited Period. - (c) In accordance with section 671B of the Corporations Act, a Restricted Person must notify the Company and ASX if he or she: - (1) has obtained a Substantial Holding in the Company; - (2) already holds a Substantial Holding if he or she increases or decreases that Substantial Holding by 1% or more of the Company's shares; or - (3) ceases to hold a Substantial Holding, such notice to be provided within two Business Days of becoming aware of that information.
+- (a) In accordance with section 250G of the Corporations Act and ASX Listing Rule 3.19A, Directors must notify ASX of any Dealings (whether in a Prohibited Period or otherwise) in the Company's Securities within five Business Days of such Dealing. - (b) To the extent required to do so under the Listing Rules, the Company will disclose to the market when a Restricted Person has been given a clearance to Deal during a Prohibited Period. - (c) In accordance with section 671B of the Corporations Act, a Restricted Person must notify the Company and ASX if he or she: - (1) has obtained a Substantial Holding in the Company; - (2) already holds a Substantial Holding if he or she increases or decreases that Substantial Holding by at least 1%; or - (3) ceases to hold a Substantial Holding, such notice to be provided within two Business Days of becoming aware of that information.